boktah/YSWearables/README.md

 - read BPM from pulse sensor and create real-time graph within Arduino serial plotter
 - read temperature and humidity
 - activate a breathing exercise when BPM goes too high (using vibe board and LED)
+- activate a breathing exercise when motion is excessive

 Note: none of these functionalities have been tested yet.

 ### ToDo
 - [ ] test all sensor functionality
 - [ ] send all info to phone app via bluetooth (ongoing)
-- [ ] create algorithm to determine excessive motion from accelerometer
+- [x] create algorithm to determine excessive motion from accelerometer
   - divide each value by a certain number (higher number for less weight)
   - add all values
   - every time total goes above threshold, add mark